2019 AEMT Awards Winners Announced

-The Winners of the 2018 AEMT Awards were announced during a Gala Presentation Ceremony in Coventry on Thursday 29th November.
-Attended by over 180 people from across the electrical and mechanical trades arena, the evening once again proved to be a wonderful evening of reward and celebration.
-In just its second outing, having only been launched in 2017, this year’s awards programme attracted even more entries across the seven categories, all of which were deemed by the independent judging panel to be of the highest quality.
+The Winners of the 2019 AEMT Awards were announced during a Gala Presentation Ceremony in Coventry on Thursday 21st November.
+Attended by some 200 people from across the electrical and mechanical trades arena, the evening once again proved to be a wonderful evening of reward and celebration.
+In just its third outing, having only been launched in 2017, this year’s awards programme again attracted some truly excellent entries across the seven categories, all of which were deemed by the independent judging panel to be of the highest quality.

-The Judging Session was held at Loughborough University on Friday 5th October, whereby comprehensive assessment protocols and a supporting points scoring system were employed to determine the 34 Finalists.
-This process also identified the category Winners, although this information was of course kept under wraps until being revealed by the category sponsors during the charged atmosphere of the Gala Awards Ceremony.
+The Judging Session was held at Loughborough University back in October, during which comprehensive assessment protocols and a supporting ‘points scoring system’ were employed to determine the Finalists in each category.
+This process also identified the category Winners, although this information was kept under wraps until being revealed by the category sponsors during the charged atmosphere of the Gala Awards Ceremony.

 PRODUCT OF THE YEAR